AmanuelH24/AboutMe-/README.md

 ## Block of Code I wrote using C#

-This is one of the first project I wrote when I started learning C#
+This is one of the first projects I wrote when I started learning C#

 using System;
 using System.Collections.Generic;